-- 1 issue no progress in the resolution of the issue, or unsatisfactory resolution; - 2 issues the issue was identified by the Counterpart and work has started to resolve it. - 3 issues the implemented actions meet partially the intent of recommendations of previous IAEA review; - 4 issues the intent of recommendations of previous IAEA review is fully met.
+- 1 issue No progress in the resolution of the issue, or unsatisfactory resolution. - 2 issues The issue was identified by the Counterpart and work has started to resolve it. - 3 issues The implemented actions meet partially the intent of recommendations of previous IAEA review. - 4 issues The intent of recommendations of previous IAEA review is fully met.
 Issue closed.

-A summary of the review was presented to the plant management and the Ministry of EL&I representatives during an exit meeting held on 11 May 2012.
+A summary of the review was presented to Borssele NPP plant management and the Ministry of EL&I representatives during an exit meeting held on 11 May 2012.